 Categories

 Episodes

-Sure would be really nice to get a Splinter Cell reveal at the game awards.
-We won’t, but it sure would be nice.
-Ubisoft, it’s been 3,737 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+Who knows, maybe I’ll fire up some old Splinter Cell.
+I mean, it has been 3,949 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.

+Categories